Skip to content

 • You can further refine the tile by selecting the tile and adjusting the fields in Content Properties and Block Options.
 This includes editing letter spacing, padding, line height, and more.

 As you build your email, you can toggle between a desktop and mobile view to preview how your email messaging will look for your user groups.
-This will ensure that your content is responsive, and you can make any necessary adjustments along the way.
+This will check that your content is responsive, and you can make any necessary adjustments along the way.

-Step 3: Add sending information
+Step 3: Add your sending information

 Step 4: Test your email